Collaborating With Engineers to Build a Topic Selection Modal

 In the first draft of the topic selection modal I:

-- Added Material Design styling to all elements.
-This aligned the modal with our system UI and allowed designs to be incorporated into our style kit for future use.
+- Designed all elements.
+This aligned the modal with our product interface and allowed designs to be incorporated into our style kit for future use.
 It also allowed the development team to reference our design standards for detailed information on component states.

 - Formatted selectable topics as chips.
 This make it easier to select the topics and differentiates them from links (preventing users from incorrectly thinking that they may be taken to another page on click.)

 - Explored pressed states for the chips.
 This helps the development team understand what happens when a topic is selected and what happens if a topic is present under multiple topic categories.

 - Clarified copy on buttons at the bottom right of the modal to more clearly explain what happens after press.